NoobieII/M3PW-engine/README.txt

 Sound Loading (OGG Vorbis)
 TCP Client Networking

-Included is a sample program for editing 3D objects.
+Included are some test programs for editing 3D objects, playing sounds, and more.
 The engine is a work in progress.
 Much of it was originally written in June 2022.

+The compilation commands are found in the editor1.c and editor2.c files.

 Check out the game design document for this engine at https://drive.google.com/file/d/1Kr2dFUpHN9cRMbu158PVaX_MBrUGQgwr/view?usp=sharing